the-reefshark/tp/docs/UserGuide.md

 ### 5.5 Adding a bug : `add`

-When a bug is encountered, the add command is here to help keep track of the bug for future reference.
+Noticed a bug while coding?
+The add command is here to help keep track of the bug for future reference.

 Format: `add n/NAME d/DESCRIPTION [s/STATE] [note/NOTE] [t/TAG] [pr/PRIORITY]`